Archive Best Phones Without Social Media to Buy for Your Kid

 Jitterbug Flip2: Best Overall

-Lively’s Jitterbug Flip2, with its big buttons, loud speaker, and Urgent Response button, was originally designed for the elderly.
+Lively’s Jitterbug Flip2 was originally designed for the elderly.
+It has big buttons, a loud speaker, and an Urgent Response button.
 But that doesn’t mean it can’t make a great starter phone for your kid.
-Its lack of internet access can put your mind at ease as a parent, as you won’t have to worry about your child’s being on social media.
+Its lack of internet access makes it a mobile phone just for calls and texts.
+With this phone, you won’t have to worry about your child being on social media.

 By pressing its Urgent Response button, your child can access a Lively operator and get help when they need it.
 It has a built-in GPS so that you can track your child in case of an emergency.
 It’s also a good option for handicapped kids because its built-in Alexa can help them send text messages and make calls.
 It provides your kid with Bluetooth connectivity as well.

-There are no parental controls on Jitterbug Flip2 though, and you have no way of monitoring your child’s texts or calls, except by checking their phone.
+There are no parental controls on Jitterbug Flip2.
+You have no way of monitoring your child’s texts or calls, except by checking their phone.
 It has a clamshell design that can decrease its durability in the hands of kids.
-With the price of $100, it isn’t exactly the cheapest flip phone on the market either. though it’s still earned a place in the list of best phones without social media.
-So, keep it in mind.
+With the price of $100, it isn’t exactly the cheapest flip phone on the market either.
+It’s still earned a place in the list of the best phones for kids without social media.
+So, keep that in mind.

 Pros: